 Constitution Test Health Proficiency Educational Plan An educational plan will be required for all students.
 A counselor will meet with each student to prepare a realistic plan based: on the student and parent's educational and vocational goals.
 Transportation: Students who elect to take a course at the Technology Center of DuPage will have transportation provided by the district.
 Students who elect Invitation to Teaching or Medical Careers will need to provide their own transportation.

-Credits/vear Students in District 88 are evaluated for year in school based upon the number of credits they have earned.
-Grade 9 0 to 10 credits and year 1 Grade 9 U to 10 credits and year I Grade 10 11 to 21 credits and year 2 or higher Grade 11 22 to 32 credits and year 3 or higher Grade 12 year 4 or higher and completion of required state assessments (if applicable) REGISTRATION FOR SCHOOL Every August a registration packet is sent to each home with the necessary registration information and dates and times for students to register by class.
+Credits/year Students in District 88 are evaluated for year in school based upon the number of credits they have earned.
+Grade 9 0 to 10 credits and year 1 Grade 10 11 to 21 credits and year 2 or higher Grade 11 22 to 32 credits and year 3 or higher Creade 12 1 on high an and a mul ation of man wined state assessments Grade 12 year 4 or higher and completion of required state assessments (if applicable) The evaluation of credits for determining year in school will take place three times a year in August, January, and June.
+REGISTRATION FOR SCHOOL Every August a registration packet is sent to each home with the necessary registration information and dates and times for students to register by class.
 Students are expected to register on the date that is designated for their class.
 When an extenuating circumstance occurs, and a student cannot register on the assigned date, the guidance office needs to be notified.
-Any student who registers after registration week and has NOT previously notified the Guidance Office will be charged a \$25.00 late registration fee. ^{}The evaluation of credits for determining year in school will take place three times a year in August, January, and June.
-District 88 Gradua ntion Requirement Summary English 8 semesters (includes a semester of Public Speaking and Communication) (English 9,10 & 11) (1 additional semester) Mathematics 6 semesters (2 semesters algebraic thinking) (2 semesters geometric thinking) (2 additional semesters) Science 6 semesters (2 semesters biological science) (2 semesters physical science) (2 additional semesters) The required initial course sequence for students to meet the Science graduation requirement is Biology, Chemistry and Physics.
+Any student who registers after registration week and has NOT previously notified the Guidance Office will be charged a \$25.00 late registration fee.
+District 88 Gradua tion Requirement Summary English 8 semesters (includes a semester of Public Speaking and Communication) (English 9,10 & 11) (1 additional semester) Mathematics 6 semesters (2 semesters algebraic thinking) (2 semesters geometric thinking) (2 additional semesters) Science 6 semesters (2 semesters biological science) (2 semesters physical science) (2 additional semesters) The required initial course sequence for students to meet the Science graduation requirement is Biology, Chemistry and Physics.
 Social Studies 6 semesters 2 semesters of Human Geography or AP Human Geography 2 semesters American History 2 semesters Social Studies (Economics, Government) Beginning with Class of 2020 - Students are required to take three consecutive years of Social Studies, beginning with Human Geography or AP Human Geography in Grade 9 and continuing in Grades 10 and 11.
 Reading 1 semester - unless exempt.
 Based on proficiency, a student may need additional reading courses.
-General Education Beginning with the Class of 2019 - 3 semesters in Art, CTE (Business, Industry & Technology or Family and Consumer Science), Music or World Language Consumer Education 1 semester All students are required to take 8 semesters of Physical Education per Illinois School Code.
+General Education Beginning with the Class of 2019 - 3 semesters in Art, CTE (Business, Industry & Technology or Family and Consumer Science), Music or World Language Consumer Education 1 semester Elective Credits All students are required to take 8 semesters of Physical Education per Illinois School Code.
 The PE credits will allow students to complete 8 of the 13 elective credits necessary for graduation.
 13.0 Total Credits 44.0 Performance Requirements Constitution Test Health Proficiency Requirement - must pass a Health class FUTURE PLANS College Planning: